afreidah/terraform_design_project/README.md

 ✅ **Automated Governance** - CI/CD pipeline with security and cost gates
 ✅ **Operational Excellence** - IaC best practices with comprehensive tooling

-The Terraform POC implementation demonstrates that this design is not only theoretically sound but practically deployable, providing teams with a solid starting point for production infrastructure.